MIGG-NTU/academic/content/authors/jiayuanyao/_index.md

 - Researchers
 ---

-Jiayuan Yao is a Research Fellow at [Nanyang Technological University](http://spms.ntu.edu.sg), cooperation with Prof. [Ping Tong](http://www.ntu.edu.sg/home/tongping).
-He joined MIG in August 2018.
-He received his Ph.D. degree from [University of Science and Technology of China](http://en.ustc.edu.cn) in 2018 advised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen).

-His research interests include the seismic structure of the Earth’s interior with special focus on the lower mantle and inner core, seismic monitoring of North Korea's nuclear tests, high-precision locations of earthquakes, and repeating earthquakes.
-He’s working on the project of *joint inversion of multiple seismic data in Myanmar*.
+[Jiayuan Yao](https://www.ntu.edu.sg/home/jiayuanyao/) joined MIG in August 2018.
+He is now working on the project of *joint inversion of multiple seismic data in Myanmar*.

-**Contact Information**
-- Address: 21 Nanyang Link, SPMS-MAS-04-07, Singapore 637371
-- Phone: +65-8457 3968
-- Email: jiayuanyao@ntu.edu.sg